 Gartner has been featured as one of Forbes Magazine’s 30 Under 30 in Education, Baltimore Sun’s Women to Watch, The Tech Edvocate’s Trailblazers in Edtech, and Baltimore Business Journal’s 40 Under 40.
 She was recognized as a Maryland SmartCEO Innovator of the Year and received the Johns Hopkins Outstanding Alumni Award and the Maryland TEDCO Entrepreneur of the Year Award.

-Dr. LaTonya M. Goffney
+LaTonya Goffney

 Dr. LaTonya M. Goffney began her career as an eighth-grade language arts teacher.
-She previously served as superintendent for Coldspring-Oakhurst CISD and Lufkin ISD before becoming Superintendent of Aldine ISD.
+She served as superintendent for Coldspring-Oakhurst CISD and Lufkin ISD before becoming Superintendent of Aldine ISD.

 She is active in the Texas School Alliance, the Texas Association of Black School Educators, the Texas Council of Women School Executives, the Texas Association of School Administrators, Chiefs for Change, the National Alliance of Black School Educators, and the Texas Urban Council of Superintendents.
+Dr. Goffney was named President-Elect of the National Alliance of Black School Educators (NABSE) in 2021 and was sworn in as President in December 2023.

 John H. Jackson

-Shawn Mahoney, Secretary
+Shawn Mahoney, Chair

-Shawn Mahoney is a highly-effective executive with proven success creating value and leading high-performing teams in the public sector and in the private equity industry.
-She is currently leading the strategic design, development, and global implementation of an early-career cloud seller and future leader university for the Worldwide Public Sector at Amazon Web Services.
+Shawn Mahoney is a highly-effective executive with proven success creating value and leading high-performing teams in the public sector and in private equity industry.
+At present, Dr. Mahoney serves as the Chief Customer Officer for Edmentum.

-After starting her career as a bilingual math and language arts teacher, Mahoney served as the Chief Product and Learning Officer at Illuminate Education, the SVP of Product Development and Chief Learning Officer for McGraw-Hill Education K-12 Schools, and the VP of Product Research for North America at Pearson.
+After starting her career as a bilingual math and language arts teacher, Mahoney served as the VP of Product Research for North America at Pearson, the SVP of Product Development and Chief Learning Officer for McGraw-Hill Education K-12 Schools, and the Chief Product and Learning Officer at Illuminate Education.
+Shawn was recruited to lead the strategic design, development, and global implementation of an early-career cloud seller and future leader university for the Worldwide Public Sector at Amazon Web Services.

 Lesley Norman

-Executive producer Lesley Norman is an experienced public television executive whose recent executive producer credits for WNET include My Grandparents’ War; Inside The Met; Tulsa: The Fire and the Forgotten; and Boss: The Black Experience In Business.
+Executive producer Lesley Norman is an experienced public television executive whose recent executive producer credits for WNET include Groundbreakers, My Grandparents’ War; Inside The Met; Tulsa: The Fire and the Forgotten; and Boss: The Black Experience In Business.

 Prior to her work at WNET, she served as the Senior Producer for the Peabody Award-winning PBS series 180 Days: A Year Inside an American High School.
 She was Executive Director of Filmmakers Collaborative, and Vice President and Chief Operating Officer of JumpStart Productions.
 While at JumpStart, she was the Executive in Charge of the award-winning PBS series NOW.
 Norman also served as Vice President and Production Executive of David Grubin Productions and worked on award-winning productions such as The Secret Life of the Brain, Napoleon and Abraham and Mary Lincoln: A House Divided.